Kākāpō habitat and islands

 Where kākāpō live now

-These days, the best kākāpō habitat is a protected offshore island.
-Island sanctuaries offer natural vegetation, shelter and safety from introduced mammals such as stoats, cats, rats and mice.
+The best kākāpō habitat is protected forest sanctuaries that offer natural vegetation, shelter and safety from introduced mammals such as stoats, cats, rats and mice.

 Codfish Island/Whenua Hou – 1,396 ha